Bootstrapping the Kubernetes Control Plane

 Verification

-For this part of the lab, we will send the commands to haproxy, which will loadbalance to the controllers, for that, update the admin.kubeconfig to the haproxy address on the server you used to create the lxc containers, do not change the file on any of the controllers:
+For this part of the lab, we will send the commands to haproxy, which will loadbalance to the master nodes, for that, update the admin.kubeconfig to the haproxy address on the server you used to create the lxc containers, do not change the file on any of the master nodes:

 vi admin.kubeconfig